 A Supplier Party shall not enrol a Smart Metering System incorporating a 4G Communications Hub prior to the commencement of the Initial Pallet Validation Stage.

-A Supplier Party shall not replace a Mesh Communications Hub with a 4G Communications Hub during the Initial Pallet Validation Stage.

 Each Supplier Party shall provide any information that the DCC reasonably requests in order to support the planning, coordination and undertaking of Initial Pallet Validation.

 Initial Pallet Validation Approach Document